stephen-cd/MAtimeclock/README.md

 <h3>Steps</h3>

+1) Copy config.js.example -> config.js
-1) Run npm install to install the dependencies.
+2) Run npm install to install the dependencies.
-2) Create a folder in the root directory called logs, then create a main.log and transactions.log in the folder.
+3) Create a folder in the root directory called logs, then create a main.log and transactions.log in the folder.
-3) From the back-end, add a copy of the SQLite file to the root directory.
+4) From the back-end, add a copy of the SQLite file to the root directory.
-4) Run npm start the start the application.
+5) Run npm start the start the application.

 <h1>Creating first employee (manager)</h1>